BeamNG/Blender-JBeam-Editor/docs/user/user_docs.md

 ## Blender JBeam Editor User Documentation

 ### Introduction
-This Blender plugin allows you to create JBeam parts from scratch, import existing JBeam parts, modify them, and export them to a new or existing JBeam file, all within Blender, requiring **no** copying and pasting of JBeam code!
+This Blender plugin allows you to import existing JBeam parts or whole vehicles, modify them with Blender's advanced modelling tools, and export them!
 This tutorial will teach you how to use it.

 ---

-**Notice:**
-This plugin can currently only create and edit **nodes!** Full editing capabilities such as beams and triangles are still a work in progress.

 ### JBeam Editor Features

-* Create JBeam from scratch
 * Import JBeam files
-* Move nodes
+* Import Full Vehicle (.pc file)
+* Create JBeam from scratch (on hold)
-* Rename nodes
+* Move/rename/add/delete nodes
-* Add/delete nodes
+* Add/delete beams, triangles, and quads
 * Undo/redo changes
+* Live updates reflected in Blender text editor
-* Export changes directly to JBeam file
+* Export changes directly to disk

 ---

 ### Prerequisites
-* Blender 3.6
+* Blender 4.0
     * Download and install from the official site https://www.blender.org/
 * Blender JBeam Editor
     * Download from the *GitHub Releases* page https://github.com/BeamNG/Blender-JBeam-Editor/releases or build the plugin yourself from the source code